co-cddo/find-support-after-a-fit-note/src/_pages/what-to-do-if-you-cant-return-to-work-or-your-job-has-to-change.md

 ### If you are self-employed or run a business

-If you’re a sole trader or limited company director and cannot return to work, you may need to:
+If you are a sole trader or limited company director and cannot return to work, you may need to:

 - reduce or change the kind of work you do
 - speak to clients or partners about changing your work arrangements